dirkzon/gesture-recognition/README.md

 ```
 If you wish to use your own dataset click [Here](#use-your-own-data) to see how.

-## Try it yourself
+## Work with the data
 If you want to work on pre-processing the dataset yourself you can use the [notebook](Gesture%20recognition.ipynb).
-It's not necessary to process all the images yourself. the [dataframes](dataframes) directory contains both the raw points data and the pre-processed data.
+It's not necessary to process all the images yourself. the [`dataframes`](dataframes) directory contains both the raw points data and the pre-processed data.

-The [gesture-points-raw](gesture-points-raw.csv) data is not yet cleaned and still contains a large number of missing values.
-This dataframe can be used if you want to try your own technique of pre-processing the data.
+The [gesture-points-raw](gesture-points-raw.csv) data is not cleaned and contains a number of missing values.
+This dataframe can be used if you want to try your own technique of pre-processing.

 The [gesture-points-processed](gesture-points-processed.csv) contains the pre-processed dataframe.
 This is the pre-processed version of the raw dataframe.
-All missing values have been fixed, the data has been normalized.
-And a flipped version of the dataframe has been appeded.
-This dataset can be used if you want to try out your own technique in the modeling part of the notebook.
+All missing values have been fixed, the data has been normalized and a flipped version of the dataframe has been appeded.
+This dataset can be used if you want to try out your own technique of modeling.

 ## Use your own data
-If you have your own set of gesture images you can use the [notebook](Gesture%20recognition.ipynb) as a starting point.
+The [notebook](Gesture%20recognition.ipynb) should also work with other datasets of gesture images.
 But you have to make sure that the images are put into a folder called 'images'.
 The structure should look [the same](#dataset) as if you were using the original dataset.
-And just follow the steps in the notebook.
+The openpose hand model is __NOT__ included inside this repository.
+This model can be downloaded [here](https://www.kaggle.com/changethetuneman/openpose-model?select=pose_iter_102000.caffemodel), and needs to be put in the [`openpose`](openpose) directory.

 ## License